RB0609/task/README.md

 source install/setup.bash
 ```
 # How to run this system
-1) open a new terminal and divide the terminal into two, one for Publisher and another for subscriber<br>
+1) open a new terminal and divide the terminal into two(ctrl+shift+E), one for Publisher and another for subscriber<br>
 2) In the first terminal run this code.
 Ignore, if you've done it already<br>
 ```
 cd ~/task